open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

 import * as opentelemetry from '@opentelemetry/sdk-node';
 import { getNodeAutoInstrumentations } from '@opentelemetry/auto-instrumentations-node';
 import { PrometheusExporter } from '@opentelemetry/exporter-prometheus';
-import { PeriodicExportingMetricReader } from '@opentelemetry/sdk-metrics';

 const sdk = new opentelemetry.NodeSDK({
-  metricReader: new PeriodicExportingMetricReader({
-    exporter: new PrometheusExporter({
+  metricReader: new PrometheusExporter({
     port: 9464, // optional - default is 9464
-    }),
   }),
   instrumentations: [getNodeAutoInstrumentations()],
 });